-A Windows Insider, Dan recently won the Insiders In Action: Giving Back Contest for his dedication to making a difference.
-Art is King hosts free meetups and a 6-month program covering a range of practical topics, including soft skills, business skills, and how artists can leverage technology to boost their careers.
-Dan emphasizes that having a digital portfolio—even something as simple as an Instagram account—is a basic must for promoting and archiving work.
+As a Windows Insider, Dan recently won the Insiders in Action contest for his dedication to making a difference.
+Art is King hosts free meetups and a six-month program covering a range of practical topics, including soft skills, business skills, and how artists can leverage technology to boost their careers.
+Dan emphasizes that having a digital portfolio—even something as simple as an Instagram account—is a basic must for promoting and archiving your work as an artist.
 Other tech tools like OneNote and OneDrive are essential for staying organized and capturing and processing ideas on the go.

-“I try to show my mentees and interns how technology can make your life easier,” Dan says.
-“Because everybody has a smartphone—you’re walking around with a computer in your hand—you have tools that can make it easy for you to structure your information so that others can work with you, collaborate, follow through, etc.”
+“I try to show my mentees and interns how technology can make your life easier,” Dan said.
+“Because everybody has a smartphone—you’re walking around with a computer in your hand—you have tools that can make it easy for you to structure your information, so that others can work with you, collaborate, follow through, etc.”

 “Not everybody’s the same.
-But I share those resources, I share my methods, and then I ask the artists I work with to put it into practice whichever way works for them.”
+But I share those resources, I share my methods, and then I ask the artists I work with to put it into practice whichever way works for them,” he said.

 “Atlanta is a city of diversity and inclusion,” Dan wrote recently in his blog, describing how he was inspired by his Chicano heritage to reinterpret Aztec myth into a story for the present day.
 “The Mexican and LatinX population have steadily grown from the Buford Hwy Corridor to south of Hartsfield Airport—proof that given a chance, our cultures can thrive together in harmony.”